martijndwars/collegerama/README.md

+**I not longer maintain this repository.
+See https://github.com/djosh34/collegerama for a new and improved version.**

+---

 # Intro

 Collegerama lacks a 'watch this video offline' button.
 This project downloads the lecture and its slides and watch it in your browser.